The Dunera Boys – a new book.

 Our work on The Dunera Boys embroidery panel for the Australian Quaker Tapestry Project is still proceeding steadily…meanwhile a new book has been published about those involved.

-Roy Wilcock, whilst extensively researched The Dunera Boys, made contact with Dr Seumas Spark in Australia, a Dean of Arts Research Fellow at Monash University in Melbourne, who is well versed in the history of The Dunera Boys.
+Roy Wilcock, whilst researching The Dunera Boys story for the new panel, made contact with Dr Seumas Spark in Australia, a Dean of Arts Research Fellow at Monash University in Melbourne, who is well versed in the history of The Dunera Boys.

 The embroidery work in Kendal is still proceeding steadily.
-At some point in the future we would like to send a coloured image of the finished work to Seumas.
+At some point in the future we would like to send a photograph image of the finished work to Seumas.

 ‘Dunera Lives – A Visual History’ by Monash University Publishing.
 ISBN 978-1-925495-49-2 paperback version.
 Available from all good book shops.